Greek Operation: Axis collaboration

+Aftermath

+The effects of Soviet forced deportation were extensive on the Greek community.
+The trauma alone of being uprooted from one's home, way of life, and culture corroded centuries of tradition and language, the loss of which is still seen to this day.
+Many lost their homes, businesses, and possessions alone in the various waves of resettlements, not to mention the loss of life from executions, disease, starvation, and exhaustion among the other harsh conditions in the camps.
+An exact figure of the number of Greeks killed is virtually impossible, although it's estimated that 19% of all those arrested in the Soviet Union between 1937 and 1938 were executed.
+Following Stalin's death, the practice of forced resettlement was abandoned, although rehabilitation was tough for many Greeks returning to a region that completely changed in their absence.

 Remembrance

 In 1938, 20,000 Soviet Greeks arrived in Greece.
 Between 1965 and 1975, another 15,000 Greeks emigrated from the Soviet Union and went to Greece.
 A monument to all Greek victims of the Gulag was unveiled in Magadan in 2011.
-Unlike many other "punished" ethnic groups, the Soviet Greeks were never officially rehabilitated by Soviet legislation.
+Unlike many other "punished" ethnic groups, the Soviet Greeks were not officially rehabilitated by Soviet legislation.
 In the early 1990s, a movement arose advocating the creation of a new Greek autonomy in the Krasnodar region, but it failed to achieve support.
 One Soviet Greek man, born in 1959, described this outcome with the following words:

 Soviet Greeks were officially rehabilitated, among with other ethnic groups by the Russian Federation, amended by Decree no. 458 of September 12, 2015.